Frequently Asked Questions

 Fill out and send in a CERF+ confidential application for assistance along with all necessary supporting documentation.
 This may be done through the mail or online.

 Within two weeks of receiving a complete application and all necessary supporting documentation, CERF+ will notify you of the eligibility determination, and if eligible, the award determination.
 A check will be mailed after you have signed and returned the grant and/or loan agreement(s).

-Yes, but loans are not available if you receive assistance through the Emerging Professional Craft Artist category.
+Yes, but loans are not available if you receive assistance through the Emerging Professional Artist Working in a Craft Discipline category.

-The maximum potential grant is $3,000 ($2,000 through the Emerging Professional Craft Artist category).
-The maximum potential loan is $8,000.
+The maximum potential grant is $6,000 ($3,500 through the Emerging Professional Artist Working in a Craft Discipline category).
+The maximum potential loan is $9,000.
 Most artists receive less than the maximum grant and loan amounts.
 In addition to the relative severity of the emergency (for grant requests) and the ability of the artist to assume debt (for loan requests) a review committee evaluates each application on a number of criteria that affect the final grant and loan amounts.

 I have a big craft show coming up soon, but due to my emergency, I can’t make it.
 The show producer won’t give me a booth fee refund.
 Can CERF+ help?

 CERF+ will not ask a show producer to change their refund policies.
 If you are found eligible for CERF+ assistance, we will approach the show producer about a booth fee waiver or discount for a future show for which you've not yet submitted payment.